 All women 20 years of age and older should perform breast self-exam (BSE) each month, two to three days after your period, or on the same date each month if you no longer have periods.
 Monthly BSE helps you learn the way your breasts normally look and feel and allows you to notice changes.
 If you should find a lump or thickening in or near your breast or under your arm, a change in the size or shape of your breasts, a discharge from your nipple that occurs without squeezing or a change in the color or feel of the skin on your breasts, areola or nipple (dimpled, puckered or scaly), this should be reported to your health care provider for further examination.
 A clinical breast exam by an experienced physician should be a part of every yearly health exam for women 20 years of age and older.

 Some have recommended other screening methods due to concern about repeated radiation exposure to breast tissue over a woman’s lifetime with mammography.
 Thermography is just such a tool.
 While this technology has been widely utilized and recommended by some providers as a substitute for mammography, we do not have comparative data to support substituting thermography in place of mammography for routine breast cancer screening.
 Some women have opted for less frequent mammograms if they are low risk choosing to have breast thermography performed annually in between.
-While this may be a reasonable compromise, more data is needed with head to head comparison of these imaging options.
+While this may be a reasonable compromise, more data is needed.

 Infertility is defined as failure to achieve pregnancy within 12 months of unprotected intercourse or therapeutic donor insemination in women younger than 35 years or within 6 months in women older than 35 years.
 It affects up to 15% of couples.